 The commander explained that the ground force commander had already rejected that plan and didn’t want to wait any longer.

-Brady ran over to where his platoon sergeant, Sergeant First Class Mike Russell, was sleeping and updated him on what had unfolded.
+Brady ran over to where his platoon sergeant, Sgt.
+1st Class Mike Russell, was sleeping and updated him on what had unfolded.

 “Are you serious?”
 Russell replied.

 Russell went to work right away getting the crews together to prep the aircraft for the mission.